pygsuite/pygsuite/docs/index.md

 The [reference](./reference/reference.md) section will provide detailed reference examples for specific use cases.

-The [api](./api/api.md) section will give you detailed reference on each of the base classes.
+The [api](./api/api.md) section will give you details on each of the base python classes.